rnakamine/mysql-replica-healthcheck-agent/README.md

   port: 3308
   user: root
   password: rootpassword
-  max-seconds-behind-source: 300
+  max_seconds_behind_source: 300
-  fail-replica-not-running: true
+  fail_replica_not_running: true
-  healthcheckConfig:
+  healthcheck_config:
     port: 5001
     path: /
 ```

 Start a separate health checker for each replica.

 If the replica is not running, it returns HTTP status 500.
-When the option `fail-replica-not-running: false` is specified, it returns 200.
+When the option `fail_replica_not_running: false` is specified, it returns 200.

 ## License